Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Experiments

-We run the three calibration methods for the inverse propensity scoring and draw the calibration curves and estimated ECE for the propensity model.
-For ECE, we set the number of bins as $100$.
+We applied the three calibration methods for propensity scores and plotted the calibration curves along with the estimated Expected Calibration Error (ECE) for the propensity model.
+The ECE was computed using 100 bins.

-As can be seen in Table~\ref{tb:ece}, the calibration methods, especially the platt scaling, greatly reduce the expected calibration error.
-We also give the calibration curves and the propensity histograms of the calibrated IPS in Figure~\ref{fig:coat}, in which Raw means uncalibrated propensity scores.
-Figure~\ref{fig:coat}(a) shows that calibration helps narrow the gap between raw propensity model and perfect propensity model (the diagonal line).
-Because propensity-based debiasing methods only use the propensity-scores of positive samples(observed samples), the right side of calibration curve further validates the calibration for the inverse propensities.
+As shown in Table~\ref{tb:ece}, the calibration methods, especially Platt scaling, significantly reduce the Expected Calibration Error (ECE).
+Compared to uncalibrated propensity scores, Platt scaling reduces the ECE by more than a factor of three.
+Figure~\ref{fig:coat} presents the calibration curves and propensity histograms of the calibrated propensity scores, where ``Raw" denotes uncalibrated propensity scores.
+In Figure~\ref{fig:coat}(a), calibration narrows the gap between the raw propensity model and the perfect propensity model (represented by the diagonal line).
+Since propensity-based debiasing methods rely solely on propensity scores from click events, the right side of the calibration curve further validates the effectiveness of propensity score calibration.

-Figure~\ref{fig:coat}(b) gives the propensity histograms of the calibrated IPS methods trained on Coat Shopping dataset.
-As can be seen, the calibrated propensity-scores not only have lower ECE but also are less polarized.
-The ECE and polarization are two different significant aspects for the inverse propensity scoring.
-Figure~\ref{fig:yahoo-calibration} presents the calibration curve and propensity histgogram results on the Yahoo!
-R3 Dataset which has the same conclusion with Figure~\ref{fig:coat}.
+Figure~\ref{fig:coat}(b) shows the propensity histograms of the calibrated IPS methods trained on the Coat Shopping dataset.
+It can be observed that the calibrated propensity scores not only exhibit lower ECE but also demonstrate reduced polarization.
+Both ECE and polarization are crucial aspects of propensity scores.
+The calibration curve and propensity histograms for the Yahoo!
+R3 dataset are detailed in Figure~2 in the Section IV in the Supplemental Material, which supports the findings from Figure~\ref{fig:coat}.